The email marketing strategy is the most effective marketing approach since the early days of the digital era.

 An email sending tool (email autoresponder) – most reputable email autoresponders provide segmentation features.

-Today’s post is more helping you develop a unique segmentation strategy by providing you with more ideas and suggestions.
-Let’s continue.
+This post is more about helping you develop a unique segmentation strategy by providing you with more ideas and suggestions.

 Here are the two main types of data you can gather: